littensy/reflex/docs/docs/reference/reflex/create-selector.md

     return filteredItems
 end)

-producer:subscribe(selectFilteredItems, print)
+producer:getState(function(state)
+    return selectFilteredItems(state, "query")
+end)
 ```

 </TabItem>
 </Tabs>

-:::tip pros
+:::tip why?

--   **Multiple listeners can share the same selector.** This is unlike [selector factories](#selector-factories), where each selector has its own cache and can re-compute their value even if another duplicate just performed the same update.
+-   **You can change parameters without creating a new selector.** This is unlike [selector factories](#selector-factories), where each selector is created for a specific set of parameters.

--   **It's safer to use.** You don't need any extra logic like `useSelectorCreator` to prevent creating new selectors when it's not necessary.
+-   **It's safe to wrap in another function without memoizing it.** You don't need any extra logic like `useSelectorCreator` to prevent creating new selectors and resetting the cache in Roact, but the syntax is a bit more verbose.

 :::

-:::danger cons
+:::danger why not?

--   **You can't pass different parameters to the same selector.** If you want to apply different transformations to your state in different places, consider [selector factories](#selector-factories).

--   **It's not a replacement for factories.** If you don't want to share parameters, or find yourself setting parameters manually before calling a selector, neither of these approaches may seem ideal.
-[Consider currying dependencies instead.](https://redux.js.org/usage/deriving-data-selectors#passing-input-parameters)
+-   **Avoid conflicting arguments.** Let's say you have two subscriptions to the selector that call it with different parameters.
+If the state changes, both subscriptions will call the selector with their own different parameters, and the selector will re-compute new values _twice_ in every state change!

+-   **If you _do_ have conflicting arguments,** [selector factories](#selector-factories) will work better for you.

 :::